 Merge tags can be used throughout the editor, including text blocks, URL redirects, and ghost text.

-Here are a few examples of how you can use dynamic item merge tags.
+Here are a few examples of how you can use dynamic item merge tags to personalize pop-up form content.

 To change one word in a text block dynamically, rather than changing the whole block, add a merge tag to the text block wherever you’d like the word in question to change dynamically.